barisbatuhan/DeepJulia/README.md

 preds = model(imgs)
 print(findmax(preds, dims=1))
 ```
-**Output:** You will see that the index output will be 286, which is the correct label to the cat image.
+**Output:** You will see that the index output will be 16, which is the correct label for the robin image.

 ## To-Do: